felipezxkq/Pudu/README.md

 ### The idea

 We collect data from public databases and user contributions, then we make classifications based on general to more specific foods.
 This way we give general estimations of product environment impact such as CO2 emission, water usage, energy usage and land usage in the making of a product.
-The goal is that the users can easily share and compare environment impact vs nutritional value in foods, so they themselves can make better choices for the planet, while also helping them to achieve their personal goals.
+The goal is that users can easily share and compare environmental impact vs nutritional value in foods, so they themselves can make better choices for the planet.
+In order to reach the most people we want to create the best app possible, by making it a social experience, in which users reach their goals together and inspire others to do so.

 ## Demo video